pressbooks/pressbooks/readme.txt

 == Changelog ==

 = 2.5.4 =
+* Requires WordPress 4.2.4.
+* Added Disable Comments (migrated from Pressbooks Textbook, props to @bdolor and the plugin's creators).
 * Added a warning message when users upload a cover image above the recommended size.
 * Optimized \PressBooks\Book::getBookStructure() so as to only fetch export status during export routines (props to @bracken).
 * Fixed a conflict with Jetpack (props to @programmieraffe for the bug report).
 * Fixed an issue where chapters were being number in mPDF TOCs regardless of user preference (props to @bdolor for the fix and to @sswettenham for the bug report).
 * Fixed an issue where sections would be parsed unnecessarily in webbooks (props to @bracken).
+* Fixed two issues related to permissive private content (props to @marcusschiesser for the bug reports).
 * Fixed an issue that caused a recursion during PDF export (props to @bseeger for the bug report).

 = 2.5.3 =